 Additionally, admins may set up custom decision reasons for the reviewers.
 This means that after choosing a decision, reviewers will be asked to provide a reason for their decision.

-Here's an example of how such email confirmation looks like:
+Here's an example of what such email confirmation looks like:

 What happens when reviewers make conflicting decisions on the same proof?